 Now that we have calculated the gross dividend let’s calculate Dividend Distribution Tax on the Gross Dividend:

 Therefore, Dividend Distribution Tax = ₹5,88,235 * 15% = ₹88,235

 ₹88,235 is 17.65% of ₹5,00,000

-Dividend isn't exempted from income tax and all the dividend you earn will be counted in your income.
-The income tax slab that you fall into including your dividend will decide the tax percentage you'll pay.
+The dividend isn't exempted from income tax, and all your dividends will be counted in your income.
+The income tax slab you fall into, including your dividend, will decide the tax percentage you'll pay.